 Creating incentives for participation is by far the best way to bolster participation in your programs.
 These incentives could include cash, public recognition, or even reduced health insurance premiums.
 In fact, most insurance providers will offer discounts for participation in various activities and assessments.

-Wellness and Corporate Culture
+Corporate Wellness and Company Culture

 At the end of the day, your employee wellness program should reflect your company culture.
 Be sure to communicate with your team before deciding which programs are best for your company or organization.
 More importantly, listen to what they have to say.
 The success of your programming hinges on the participation of your staff, so give them what they want and need.